 Clinical supervision is not only compulsory for therapists and counsellors, to ensure the best practice, it is also crucial for the therapist’s professional development and self-care.

 I completed the Postgraduate Certificate in Clinical Supervision, Level 7 at University of Derby in 2015.
 The development of this training was informed by BABCP, BACP and BPS supervision standards and inclusive of supervision for IAPT practitioners.

 “Supervision can help to stop this process by breaking the cycle of feeling drained, leading to a drop in work standards, which produces guilt and inadequacy and leads to a further drop in standards.
-Supervision is also not just about preventing stress and burn-out but also enabling supervisees to continually learn and flourish, so they spend more time working at their best than would otherwise be possible.” (p5)
+Supervision is also not just about preventing stress and burn-out but also enabling supervisees to continually learn and flourish, so they spend more time working at their best than would otherwise be possible.”
+(Page 5)

-Hawkins and Shohet, 3rd Ed (2006) Supervision in the helping professions, McGraw Hill: Open University Press
+Hawkins and Shohet, 3rd Ed (2006), Supervision in the helping professions, McGraw Hill: Open University Press